Facts & Info

 States must improve the NICS database by submitting any and all records establishing an individual is a prohibited person, such as mental health records showing someone is an "adjudicated mental defective" or involuntarily committed to a mental institute, as well as records showing someone is the subject of a domestic violence protective order, a drug addict or subject to another prohibited category.ii

 The firearms industry has a long record of supporting background checks.iii The NSSF-supported background checks prior to the passage in 1993 of the Brady Act that created a background check system and NICS in 1998.
 The existing background check system must be fixed, however, before Congress even considers whether to expand background checks, otherwise we'll just have more incomplete and inaccurate checks.

 The federal government cannot mandate state participation due to the 10th Amendment of the U.S. Constitution.iv Unfortunately, far too many states fall short on submitting prohibiting mental health and other records.
-Ten states had made fewer than 10 records available and twelve states had made fewer than 100 records available as of Nov.
-30, 2013, according to FBI data.v
+Five states had made fewer than 10 records available and eight states had made fewer than 100 records available as of Nov.
+30, 2014, according to FBI data.v

 While some progress has been made over the last few years, much of it is concentrated in just a few states.vi The failure of states to submit prohibiting records is simply unacceptable and limits the effectiveness of NICS.